How to use visual clues in your blogs to boost engagement?

 Let me help you understand the idea with this simpler version here:

-Even though the long-form content is a search engine favorite, a lot of people find it tiresome.
-The common complaint: too long, didn’t read.
+Even though long-form content is a search engine favourite, a lot of people find it tiresome.
+The common complaint: too long, didn't read.

-Expecting visitors to flock to your 3000+ words guide is insane and reading it all the way to the end, purely unrealistic.
+Expecting visitors to flock to your 3000+ words guide is insane and reading it all the way to the end is purely unrealistic.

 As a blogger and writer, you should be focused on helping your readers get the most out of your blog/article without getting bored.
 This is where visual clues enter the picture.